calebaernst/tcss360_project/README.md

 # tcss360_project
 Team 1

-Repository for our TCSS 360 group project: Cool Trivia Maze!
+This is the repository for our TCSS 360 group project: Cool Trivia Maze!

 This game is similar to a typical maze, in that you must navigate through tile-shaped passages to reach an exit.
 The difference here is that to unlock passages (or "doors") between tiles (or "rooms"), you must correctly answer a trivia question in order to open the door.